aebrahim10/EJB6-EX/README.txt

 Hello
-Some lines to try commit
+Some lines to try commit.The end.